s-0-p-h-i-a/s-0-p-h-i-a/README.md

 This profile contains:
 - Repos for C++ projects I create as part of my (re)learning process.
 New versions are added as I explore new topics or refine older code
-- _(Upcoming)_ Beginner Arduino projects as a first step toward embedded systems
+- Beginner Arduino projects repo as a first step toward embedded systems
 - _(Upcoming)_ A collection of mini C++ practice programs, each with small assignments and solutions for learners

 ---

 **🆕 Latest**
+- 🕹️ First Arduino project: choose LED via serial input
 - 🏋🏻‍♀️ Fitness Tracker v2.2: improved input structure, stronger input validation and error handling logic
 - 🌙 Zodiac Calculator v2.1: debugged input validation structure

 ---

 **🚧 Currently Working On**
-- 🕹️ First Arduino project: choose LED via serial input
 - 📚 C++ mini practice programs repo

 ---